codepath/android_guides/Debugging-Exceptions-within-your-App.md

 | Warn    | `Log.w()` |
 | Error   | `Log.e()` |

-They are sorted by relevance with Log.i() being the least important one.
-The first parameter of these methods is the category and the second is the message.
+They are sorted by relevance with `Log.i()` being the least important one.
+The first parameter of these methods is the category string (can be any label we choose) and the second is the actual message to display.

 We can use the logger by adding the following line inside `onSuccess`: